 This inset map, oriented with north pointing up, shows the San Andreas Fault Zone and how it separates the triangular-shaped Point Reyes peninsula from the rest of California, as it moves slowly to the northwest from the southern part of the state.
 The scale of this map only shows a small 30 mile Point Reyes section of the entire 800 mile long San Andreas Fault.
 Point Reyes is on the left side of the map and a section of California is on the right.
 The arrow on the Point Reyes peninsula indicates the relative motion of that tectonic plate called the Pacific Plate.
 Point Reyes rides on the Pacific Plate which moves to the north-west while the rest of California rides on the North American Plate which moves west and slightly south.
 One can better understand why Point Reyes is called An Island In Time, as it continues to move northwest and may someday end up in the Gulf of Alaska.
 A tactile map of the Seashore is located inside the Bear Valley Visitor Center.

-The global significance of protecting Point Reyes and its surrounding waters continues to grow, aided by federal and state law.
-National Marine Sanctuaries, administered by the National Oceanic and Atmospheric Administration, conserve habitats and species while allowing for compatible human use.
+State and federal laws help protect Point Reyes and surrounding waters due to their global significance.
+National Marine Sanctuaries (NMS), administered by the National Oceanic and Atmospheric Administration, conserve habitats and species while allowing for compatible human use.

-Cordell Bank National Marine Sanctuary protects a rocky underwater island perched on the edge of the continental shelf.
-Surrounded by soft mud and sand, the hard-surfaced bank is a haven for colorful invertebrates and fish.
+Cordell Bank NMS protects a rocky reef perched on the edge of the continental shelf.
+Surrounded by soft mud and sand, the hard-surfaced bank is a haven for colorful fish and invertebrates.

-Greater Farallones National Marine Sanctuary protects open ocean, rocky reefs, and estuarine wetlands.
-Over 25 endangered or threatened species, including killer, blue, and humpback whales, seasonally feed in this rich environment.
+Greater Farallones NMS protects rocky reefs, estuarine wetlands, and open ocean.
+Endangered and threatened species, including blue and humpback whales, seasonally feed in this rich environment.

-The state of California administers a network of Marine Protected Areas off the Point Reyes coast.
-Some of these areas allow limited sport fishing and commercial harvest; others don’t.
-For detailed information and regulations visit www.nps.gov/pore/parkmgmt/lawsandpolicies.mlpa.htm.
+The state of California administers a network of Marine Protected Areas along the Point Reyes coast.
+Some of these areas allow limited sport fishing and commercial harvest; others do not.
+For detailed information and regulations, visit the park website.

 IMAGE.
 Gray Whale